minyandafna/minyandafna.github.io/_events/2017-12-09-shabbat-morning-minyan.md

 allday: false
 end-date: 2017-12-09 12:00:00 -08:00
 time: 9:30 am
-venue: Congregation Netivot Shalom
+venue: Jewish Community Center of the East Bay - Berkeley Branch
-address: 1316 University Avenue, Berkeley, CA 94702
+address: 1414 Walnut St, Berkeley, CA 94709
 ---

-Please join us for our traditional egalitarian Shabbat morning service.
-We will be meeting in the Art Room upstairs in the Netivot Shalom building.

-Davening will be followed by kiddush.
-Looking forward to seeing you there.
-Please let us know if you have any questions - email [info at minyandafna . org](mailto:info@minyandafna.org)
+This Shabbat we will celebrate **Fanya Fenton becoming Bat Mizvah**.
+Come help Fanya and her family rejoice in this wonderful simcha!

+Kiddush lunch will follow davening.

+**Note the change from our usual Shabbat morning location.**

-_Nevitot Shalom is fully ADA compliant._
+*The Berkeley JCC is fully ADA compliant